OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/02-preparingdata.md

 A pivot table is commonly used to summarize data in some statistical way so as to reduce or summarize information that may be included in a single table.
 In describing the "pivot" as it applies to a tidy dataset, there are two common problems that this technique can help solve.

 First, a variable is often inefficently **"spread"** across multiple columns.
-For example, we may have the observation of a country and a variable like GDP that is represented annualy.
+For example, we may have the observation of a country and a variable like GDP that is represented annually.
 Our dataset could look like this:

 <table class="tg" style="undefined;table-layout: fixed; width: 449px">
 <colgroup>